 Fresh Pineapple: Though it may be tempting to use canned or frozen pineapple, fresh holds up to grilling much better.
 If you’d rather not break down a whole fruit, you can get the pre-cut pineapple sold in the refrigerated produce section.

 Preserves (or Jam): Apricot preserves or jam bring in the primary source of sweetness here—and this is the kind we use.
-But you can also use orange, peace, nectarine, or other fruity seasonal preserves for a similar effect.
+But you can also use orange, peach, strawberry, nectarine, or other fruity seasonal preserves for a similar effect.
 It’s your choice if you want something more mellow or zest, chunky or smooth.

 Ketchup: Tangy and gently spiced ketchup provides a bit of tomato flavor to the base along with an incredible depth of flavor, all in one convenient condiment.

 Soy sauce: Adding both salt and savory flavor, this pantry staple isn’t just for Japanese food!
-Just a splash adds volumes of umami that helps enhance the plant-based meat.
+Just a splash adds volumes of umami that help enhance the plant-based meat.
 Feel free to use Tamari instead of soy sauce to make it gluten-free!

 There’s no such thing as too much sauce!
 You might want to double the recipe to guarantee leftovers because you’ll want this versatile flavor bomb on everything.
 It keeps well too; stored in an airtight container in the fridge, sweet and sour sauce should last for up to 2 weeks.
 Use it as a side or meal starter for dishes such as: